hawkinsw/CPPTimes/BasicsWithConnect4.md

 An _algorithm_, technically, is just a "well-defined set of steps for performing a task or solving a problem."
 Many programmers believe that writing code is their primary purpose or objective.
 They want to be graded on the quality of their code.
 However, programmers are really well-paid Algorithm Factories.
 Always remember: A good algorithm will beat good code any day of the week!

 What we generate by turning an algorithm (usually written in pseudocode) into source code is known as a _program_.
 A program and algorithm are similar, but not exactly the same.
-Be on the lookout for the definition of program in future issues of the C++ Times.
+A _program_ is a "set of instructions a computer follows to perform a task."
+That does sound familiar, doesn't it?

 ## Shout From the Rooftops